RashiTinkX/Cryo-ET-Feature-Extraction-comparison-3D-ResNet34-vs-VideoMAE/README.md

 ```
 project/
 │
-├── README.md                # This file
+├── cryo-ET-sample/          # Folder with Cryo-ET .mrc files
 ├── README.md                # This file
 ├── app.py                   # Main script to run the pipeline
-└── cryo-ET-sample/          # Folder with Cryo-ET .mrc files
+└── requirements.txt         # dependencies to be installed
 ```

 ## Features